AhmedSalih3d/SPHExample/README.md

 Single-threaded runs and small inputs use a serial path.
 Each particle retains its neighbor summation order and owns its output writes.

+For fixed MDBC ghost points, neighboring cell indices are cached and only active ghosts are scheduled.
+The cache is refreshed after each neighbor rebuild and particle reordering.
+Moving or fluid ghost points retain the direct lookup path.
+Density and kernel contributions are still evaluated every time, in the original neighbor order; the cache does not change the timestep or neighbor-reuse policy.

 Neighbor-cell tables use `PackedNeighborCellLists`: contiguous arrays of unsigned start/end cell IDs plus native-integer offsets.
 Consecutive neighboring cells form a single run, prepared during rebuilds and visited as one particle